+The Company uses the equity method of accounting to account for its investments in the Joint Venture and Stonewall.
 The Company uses the equity method to account for its investments in companies if the investment provides the Company with the ability to exercise significant influence over, but not control of, the operating and financial policies of the investee.
-The Company's consolidated net income includes the Company's proportionate share of the net income or loss of such companies.
-The Company's judgment regarding the level of influence over each equity method investee includes considering key factors such as the Company's ownership interest, representation on the Board of Directors and participation in policy-making decisions of the investee and material intercompany transactions.
-See Note 14-Investments in Unconsolidated Affiliates.
+The Company's judgment regarding the level of influence over each equity method investee includes considering key factors such as the Company's ownership interest, representation on the board of directors, participation in policy-making decisions of the investee and material intercompany transactions.
+Such investments are included in the investments in unconsolidated affiliates on the Company's consolidated balance sheets.